Run an FME Workspace from Python using FMEWorkspaceRunner

 Introduction

 To run an FME workspace using Python outside FME Workbench, you can edit the attached sample and include it within your Python script.
-For example, an ArcGIS geoprocessing script written in Python could launch an FME Workspace to preprocess some data or translate some data output.
+For example, an ArcGIS geoprocessing script written in Python could launch an FME Workspace to preprocess or translate data.

 Requirements